mhcrnl/ogcalc/doc/introduction.rst

 development.
 The examples in this tutorial will build and run on Linux, Windows and MacOS X.

-The biggest use of Qt is as the foundation of KDE, but there are a large number of applications using it, from free software to commercial and proprietary applications on all platforms.
+One well known use of Qt is as the foundation of KDE, and there are a large number of applications using it, from free software to commercial and proprietary applications on all platforms.